epfl-ada/ada-2021-project-adagang/README.md

 # Research Questions:

 Analyze the mediatization of BLM after a police officer killed a black person:
-  - How does each kill affect how often BLM is talked about?
+  - How does each kill affect and how often BLM is talked about?
   - Do these events cause a positive or negative shift in how BLM is viewed?
   - How do demographics affect how each speaker reacts to an event?
   - What are the most impactful events/crime and why?